EXCCoin/exccdata/README.md

 complain).

-If you tune PostgreSQL to fully utilize remaining RAM, you are limiting the RAM available to the dcrdata process, which will increase as request volume increases and its cache becomes fully utilized.
-Allocate sufficient memory to dcrdata for your application, and use a reverse proxy such as nginx with cache locking features to prevent simultaneous requests to the same resource.
+If you tune PostgreSQL to fully utilize remaining RAM, you are limiting the RAM available to the exccdata process, which will increase as request volume increases and its cache becomes fully utilized.
+Allocate sufficient memory to exccdata for your application, and use a reverse proxy such as nginx with cache locking features to prevent simultaneous requests to the same resource.